MicrosoftEdge/WebView2Browser/README.md

 API | Feature(s)
 :--- | :---
-CreateCoreWebView2EnvironmentWithDetails | Used to create the environments for UI and content WebViews.
+CreateCoreWebView2EnvironmentWithOptions | Used to create the environments for UI and content WebViews.
 Different user data directories are passed to isolate UI from web content. |
 ICoreWebView2 | There are several WebViews in WebView2Browser and most features make use of members in this interface, the table below shows how they're used.
 ICoreWebView2DevToolsProtocolEventReceivedEventHandler | Used along with add_DevToolsProtocolEventReceived to listen for CDP security events to update the lock icon in the browser UI. |
 ICoreWebView2DevToolsProtocolEventReceiver | Used along with add_DevToolsProtocolEventReceived to listen for CDP security events to update the lock icon in the browser UI. |
 ICoreWebView2ExecuteScriptCompletedHandler | Used along with ExecuteScript to get the title and favicon from the visited page. |
 ICoreWebView2FocusChangedEventHandler | Used along with add_LostFocus to hide the browser options dropdown when it loses focus.
 ICoreWebView2HistoryChangedEventHandler | Used along with add_HistoryChanged to udpate the navigation buttons in the browser UI. |
-ICoreWebView2Host | There are several WebViewHosts in WebView2Browser and we fetch the associated WebViews from them.
+ICoreWebView2Controller | There are several WebViewControllers in WebView2Browser and we fetch the associated WebViews from them.
 ICoreWebView2NavigationCompletedEventHandler | Used along with add_NavigationCompleted to udpate the reload button in the browser UI.
 ICoreWebView2Settings | Used to disable DevTools in the browser UI.
 ICoreWebView2SourceChangedEventHandler | Used along with add_SourceChanged to udpate the address bar in the browser UI. |